polkadot-developers/substrate-developer-hub.github.io/docs/index.md

 Welcome to the wonderful world of blockchain development with Substrate!
 This is the Substrate Knowledge Base, the official documentation hub for Substrate developers.
 The purpose of this resource is to help readers understand the multi-disciplinary field of blockchain development with Substrate.
-This guide is broken down into several sections that explain the principles and design decisions that Substrate is built on as well as the specific skills needed to to be an effective Substrate blockchain developer.
+This guide is broken down into several sections that explain the principles and design decisions that Substrate is built on as well as the specific skills needed to be an effective Substrate blockchain developer.

 > **Some Expertise Needed**